ardinbig/fleet-watch/README.md

             </td>
             <td style="text-align: center">
                 <strong>Offline Mode</strong> <br>
-                Indicates when the device is offline and data is loaded from local storage.
+                Indicates when the device is offline and <br>
+		data is loaded from local storage.
             </td>
         </tr>
         <tr>